cpjobling/eg-247-textbook/fourier_transform/3/ft3.md

 +++ {"slideshow": {"slide_type": "slide"}}

+(ft3)=
-# Fourier Transforms for Circuit and LTI Systems Analysis
+# Unit 4.3: Fourier Transforms for Circuit and LTI Systems Analysis

 +++ {"slideshow": {"slide_type": "notes"}}

 ## Colophon

-An annotatable worksheet for this presentation is available as [**Worksheet 14**](https://cpjobling.github.io/eg-247-textbook/fourier_transform/3/worksheet14.html).
+An annotatable worksheet for this presentation is available as {ref}`ws7`.

-* The source code for this page is [fourier_transform/3/ft3.ipynb](https://github.com/cpjobling/eg-247-textbook/blob/master/fourier_transform/3/ft3.ipynb).
+* The source code for this page is [fourier_transform/3/ft3.md](https://github.com/cpjobling/eg-247-textbook/blob/master/fourier_transform/3/ft3.md).

-* You can view the notes for this presentation as a webpage ([HTML](https://cpjobling.github.io/eg-247-textbook/fourier_transform/3/ft3.html)).
+* You can view the notes for this presentation as a webpage ({ref}`ft3`).

 * This page is downloadable as a [PDF](https://cpjobling.github.io/eg-247-textbook/fourier_transform/3/ft3.pdf) file.